espiem/Quartz/content/z_mechanics/PF2e Mechanics_1.5_09122024/Reference/Feats/Edgewatch Detective Dedication.md

 * * *
 You become trained in Society or Thievery; if you are already trained in both of these skills, you instead become trained in a skill of your choice.
 You can use Perception instead of Survival to [[/act track statistic=perception]]{Track}, and you gain the [[Feats/Experienced Tracker|Experienced Tracker]] skill feat.

-**Special** You can't select another dedication feat until you have gained two other feats from the [[PF2e Journals/Archetypes/Edgewatch Detective|Edgewatch Detective]] archetype.
+**Special** You can't select another dedication feat until you have gained two other feats from the [[Edgewatch Detective|Edgewatch Detective]] archetype.

 *Source: Pathfinder #157: Devil at the Dreaming Palace* *OGL*